 The main benefit of this type of share is to overcome the potential downside of a fixed rate of dividend.
 During a particularly successful trading period, holders of non-convertible preference shares may receive a lower dividend (i.e. at the fixed rate) compared to holders of ordinary shares, whose rate is variable and linked to profits.

-Shareholders cannot normally demand that the company returns their investment in shares.
-There is no automatic refund policy, unless a company enters liquidation.
+Shareholders cannot normally demand that the company returns its investment in shares.
+There is no automatic refund policy unless a company enters liquidation.

 Similarly, the company issuing shares cannot easily forcibly buy back its shares from shareholders.
 But a company can issue redeemable shares, which makes it easier for the shareholder to return the shares and redeem their initial investment.